Chapter 2 : Chapter Two

 Harry winced and Dumbledore seemed to fight a smile.
 "As much as I'm sure you're loath to admit it, you must learn Occlumency.
 You know this, yes?
 Yes, and Professor Snape, even though his teaching methods may be questionable-" Harry snorted.

-teach this lost art better then I, or many others," Dumbledore continued.
+"-he can teach this lost art better then I, or many others," Dumbledore continued.

 Perhaps sensing his disgust at himself and the subject, Fawkes flew over and landed on Harry's shoulder.

 "I was not aware of this, but I became aware that Professor Snape did not give you any books on the subject of Occlumency.
 He does not seem willing to do so even now.
 Therefore, I've taken it on myself to keep you busy with some reading material," Dumbledore pulled three books over in front of Harry.